voldemortX/pytorch-auto-drive/configs/README.md

 Config files in *PytorchAutoDrive* are used to define models, how they are trained, tested, visualized, *etc*.

-### Important
+### Registry Mechanism

-Different to existing class-based configs, we can also register functions.
+Different to existing class-based registers, we can also register functions.
 For functions, you only write static args in your config, while passing the dynamic ones on-the-fly by: